HMIProject/open62541/README.md

 This crate provides high-level, safe bindings for the C99 library [open62541](https://www.open62541.org), an open source and free implementation of [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/).

+## Overview

+Use this crate when you want to implement an OPC UA client or server in Rust, or add these capabilities to an existing program.

+## Examples

+You can find examples in our [documentation](https://docs.rs/open62541) and in the `examples/` folder in our repository.